ilius/starcal/README.md

 # StarCalendar (Desktop)

-StarCalendar is a Free and Open Source full-featured international calendar written in Python.
-It supports Jalali, Garigorian and Islamic calendar.
+StarCalendar is a Free and Open Source full-featured international calendar written in Python, supporting Jalali/Persian, Garigorian and Islamic calendar.

 ## Download